Australia-India Indo-Pacific Oceans Initiative Partnership: Grant Round 2

 About the program

-The Australia-India Indo-Pacific Oceans Initiative Partnership (AIIPOIP) will help shape maritime cooperation in the Indo-Pacific to support an open, inclusive, resilient, prosperous and rules-based maritime order.
+The Australia-India Indo-Pacific Oceans Initiative Partnership (AIIPOIP) helps shape maritime cooperation in the Indo-Pacific to support an open, inclusive, resilient, prosperous and rules-based maritime order.

-The AIIPOIP is a practical initiative under the Australia-India Joint Declaration on a Shared Vision for Maritime Cooperation in the Indo-Pacific, as part of the Australia-India Comprehensive Strategic Partnership announced during the Leaders’ Virtual Summit on 4 June 2020.
+The AIIPOIP sits under the Australia-India Joint Declaration on a Shared Vision for Maritime Cooperation in the Indo-Pacific as part of the Australia-India Comprehensive Strategic Partnership announced during Leaders’ Virtual Summit on 4 June 2020.
 India and Australia are committed to work together bilaterally, regionally and multilaterally, and in minilateral arrangements, to support regional architecture in line with their shared values and interests.
+The AIIPOIP also aligns with other bilateral arrangements, including Australia-India Maritime and 2+2 Dialogues, and with our cooperation with ASEAN under its Outlook on the Indo-Pacific.

 About the Indo-Pacific Oceans Initiative